speed of sound in humid air calculation and the air pressure density of water density - sengpielaudio Checker

 Here is the answer of Google: "Speed of sound at sea level = 340.29 m/s".

-This is not a good answer, because they forgot to tell us the temperature,
+This is not a good answer, because they forgot to tell us the important temperature,

 and the given atmospheric pressure "at sea level" makes really no sense.

-Reason: The air pressure p and density ρ of the air at the same temperature
+Statement: The static air pressure p_ and the density ρ of air (air density) are proportional at the same

-are proportional to each other.
-The ratio p / ρ is always constant, on a high
+temperature.
+The ratio p_ / ρ is always constant, on a high mountain or even on sea level altitude.

 κ = 1.67 for monatomic molecules, 1.40 für diatomic molecules and 1.33 for triatomic molecules.

-Notice: Air density ρ is not the same as air pressure p0.
+Notice: Air density ρ (rho) is not the same as air pressure p0.

 Statement: Speed of sound - temperature matters, not air pressure